-A new book, Tales from the Colony Room – Soho's Lost Bohemia by Darren Coffield, has just been published.
+A new show about the Colony Room opens this week at the Dellasposa gallery in London.
 Christopher Howse remembers the highs and lows of London’s boozy, artistic bohemia

 ‘You can do a lot of things at the seaside that you can’t do in town,’ went the Edwardian music-hall song.
 Soho was in town but, in the four decades after the Second World War, the same rules – or lack of them – applied.